divyasree-2/pastebin-lite/README.md

 # pastebin-lite

-A Lightweight Pastebin clone built with Express.js and persistence layers used MongoDB atlas .This project allows users to create ,store ,and retrieve text snippets(pastes) via  RESTful API .fully deployed on vercel with automated health checks.
+A lightweight Pastebin clone built with Express.js and MongoDB Atlas.
+This service allows you to store and retrieve text snippets (pastes) via a RESTful API.

+## Setup
+1. Clone the repo.
+2. Run `npm install`.
+3. Start the server with `npm start`.